Simple maintenance may be key to avoiding hefty new car payments

 WICHITA, Kan.
 (KSNW) — Inflation is driving the cost of new cars up, and some car buyers are choosing costly maintenance on their old rides along with other options to keep their vehicles on the road.

-The Garage repair shop said the cost of a new vehicle has some customers paying for repairs they may not normally be willing to come out of pocket to complete.
-The Garage owner John Pennella explained some customers tell him these repair costs are worth it to avoid a hefty new car payment.
+The Garage repair shop said the cost of a new vehicle has some customers paying for repairs they may not normally be willing to complete.
+Owner John Pennella explained some customers tell him these repair costs are worth it to avoid a hefty new car payment.

 “We’re starting to see a lot more big-ticket items,” Pennella said.
 “Engines, transmissions, maybe even a set of tires they weren’t going to purchase.”